 If you've never watched March Madness or filled out a bracket before, here's the drill.
 It's a single-elimination tournament, win-or-go-home, kicking off with the strongest teams (or pasta shapes) facing the weakest opposition.
 The field is cut in half at every round of competition, leading to the "Elite Ate" and "Final Forks" (if you're not a sports person, don't worry about the puns, but trust me, they're gold).
 Survive and advance is the name of the game, and the format allows for high drama, with the possibility for shocking upsets and unlikely Cinderella stories at every turn.

 The kicker for Starch Madness is that you decide which pasta shapes advance in the tournament!
 The winner of each matchup will be determined by popular vote on Instagram, playing out as a running vote in the Stories on our Serious Eats (@seriouseats) account.
 (Access Stories on Instagram by tapping the Serious Eats icon in the top left corner of our feed.)

 Voting opens for the Wheat 16 today.
 Not familiar with all of the shapes in the bracket and don't want to make the wrong picks?
 Fear not!
-There will be accompanying photos for each shape in our Instagram voting matchups, and you can also consult our new pasta shape guide to get acquainted with all of the noodles competing for all the marbles in Starch Madness (plus a few bonus shapes that didn't make the cut—better luck next year rocchetti) along with suggestions for saucing each of them.
+There will be accompanying photos for each shape in our Instagram voting matchups so you can get acquainted with all of the noodles competing for all the marbles in Starch Madness (plus a few bonus shapes that didn't make the cut—better luck next year rocchetti) along with suggestions for saucing each of them.